A Coaching Power Tool Created by Meike Sperber

 - Diet: A very important balance.
 See everything you consume as whether a gain or a loss for your health.
 Eliminate all these nasty choices that will de-energise you.
 However also here the balance is important.
 Don’t forbid yourself the beloved piece of chocolate if that is important to you.
 Just ensure you choose more positive and take care of yourself.

 - Simplify your life: There is so much outside “trash” that keeps us busy and takes away the focus from what really matters.

 - Work schedule: Challenge yourself for a month and question every task /appointment/meeting.
 What is really needed and what is stealing your time

 - Relationships: Who is really important to you / Who energises you.
 Surprisingly often I see my clients struggling with “private commitments” they don’t really want.
 Focus on the people in your life who are truly important to you

 - Social media: Consider where and how you spend your time.
-How much time do you want to “waste” in social media.
-In order to gain the needed balance, I personally enjoy mobile free evenings or sometimes even short trips without internet for a very few days.
-Great starting point to practice mindfulness and being connected with the people and environment around you
+How much time do you want to “waste” in social media?
+In order to gain the needed balance, I personally enjoy mobile free evenings or sometimes even short trips without the internet for a very few days.
+Great starting point to practise mindfulness and being connected with the people and environment around you

-My favorite summary for how balance can look like:
+My favourite summary of how balance can look like:

 Balance is the key.
 In everything you do.
 Dance all night long and practice yoga the next day.
 Drink wine but don’t forget your green juice.
 Eat chocolate when your heart wants it and kale salad when your body needs it.
 Wear high heels on Saturday and walk barefoot on Sunday.
 Live high and low.
 Move and stay still.
 Embrace all sides of who you are.
 Be brave, bold, spontaneous and loud and let that complement your abilities to find silence, patience, modesty and peace.
 Aim for Balance.